djaus2/TRIGGERcmdRPi/README.md

 **_Nb: This is rebuild of this Repository.
 Thanks for coming back._**

-Trigger commands in .NET app running on Raspberry Pi from Google Nest with sensor values spoken on the Nest.
+Trigger commands in .NET app running on Raspberry Pi from Google Nest with sensor values spoken on a Google Nest (Mini) via a PC.

 # About